kimmobrunfeldt/fix-outline/README.md

 ![](docs/outline.gif)

 This is great for [keyboard accessibility](http://webaim.org/techniques/keyboard/), but most users don't use keyboard for navigating.
-Usually developers fix this by [setting a global](http://stackoverflow.com/questions/3397113/how-to-remove-border-outline-around-text-input-boxes-chrome) `*:focus: { outline: none; }` rule, but **[they shouldn't](http://outlinenone.com/)**.
+The goal of this library is to provide **best visual experience for most users**, while keeping good keyboard accessibility.

 `fix-outline` disables outline until user actually uses keyboard navigation. **It works out of the box with your existing CSS.**